 Ending a tenancy in the ACT is subject to detailed regulation by the Residential Tenancies Act 1997 (RTA).
 Tenants need to know both their rights and their responsibilities.
 A tenant who breaks a tenancy agreement before the end of its term could face substantial liability.

-Read on for some basic rules about how to reduce this risk!
+Read on for some basic rules about how a Tenancy can be terminated

 Some common misconceptions

 The following misconceptions may turn out to have expensive consequences.

 I can terminate a fixed term tenancy agreement by giving four weeks’ notice to the landlord.

 If I find someone else to move into the house after I leave, my problems are over.

 As long as I keep paying my share of the rent, it doesn’t matter if my co-tenant gets behind or walks out.

 In each of these circumstances, the tenant has ongoing legal responsibilities which, in worst case scenarios, could end up costing thousands of dollars.

 Except where there has been a breach of the tenancy agreement, a tenant’s legal position in relation to the termination of a tenancy depends on whether the tenancy is periodic or in a fixed term.